andipfeff/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition
 #### **Study Overview:**
-###### In this study we will be coparing the safety rating of MechaCar to the competitors, both in total and broken down by vehicle type (Truck, SUV, Wagon, etc.)
+###### In this study we will be coparing the safety rating of MechaCar to the competitors, both in total and broken down by vehicle type (Truck, SUV, Wagon, etc.).

 #### **Metric to test:**
 ###### The metric to test will be the average safety rating for each manufacturer in total and broken down by vehicle type.